Reviews You Can Rely On

 Heavy and untechnical

 If you don't want to break the bank on your outerwear, look no further than the Wantdo Mountain Hooded.
 We were extremely impressed by the performance of this jacket at its price point.
 The hand warmer pockets, large internal drop pockets, and stash pockets on the chest are classic features we've come to expect from a ski jacket.
-We also love the very soft fleece that lines the body of this coat, which makes it so comfortable to throw over even the thinnest of baselayers.
-We found that we didn't need much more than that with this jacket, as its synthetic insulation was extremely effective at locking in heat and keeping wind and snow out.
+We also love the soft fleece that lines this coat's body, making it so comfortable to throw over even the thinnest of baselayers.
+We didn't need much more than that with this jacket, as its synthetic insulation was extremely effective at locking in heat and keeping wind and snow out.

 We found the Wantdo Mountain very warm and effective at keeping the elements at bay, but it also trapped moisture and all the excess heat we produced while skiing.
 Another affordable option with better breathability is the Outdoor Research Carbide.
 Given the price, though, we couldn't be too disappointed, as the higher-end waterproof/breathable membranes also come with higher-end price points.
-Truth be told, we found this jacket kept us adequately warm and dry, and comparatively far from breaking any gear budgets.
-For the skier who prefers mostly lift accessed skiing and runs on the cold side, this is a great pick.
+We found this jacket kept us adequately warm and dry and comparatively far from breaking any gear budgets.
+This is a great pick for the skier who prefers mostly lift-accessed skiing and runs on the cold side.

 Read more: Wantdo Mountain Hooded review